rixx/books.rixx.de/data/reviews/cassandra-clare/city-of-bones/index.md

   rating: 2
 ---

-Okay YA fantasy.
+YA fantasy.
 Clary loses her mother, finds her father Valentine and meets her brother Jace.
 Vampires, werewolves, fay, the works.
 Short, and enjoyable just like fast food is occasionally enjoyable.
+Twilight level with less thought and more action.

+Not surprised though that the author used to be a bullying profiteer in the early Harry Potter fanfiction days.
+And would you believe it, she had a fanfic back then called *Mortal Instruments* about an incestous relationship between Ron and Ginny.
+Well, here's to hoping that this series won't contain sibling relationship dram– oh wait.